Henry Saiz: Artistry

 Henry Saiz spent his childhood absorbing early Stanley Kubrick soundtracks and explains, “My influences are pretty diverse, taking me all the way from Italo Disco to Black Metal.
 From Abba [sic] to Aphex Twin, Vangelis and Pink Floyd (via Detroit) – I believe that electronic music can, and should, have a message.
 The infinite palate of sounds and textures give the power to evoke much more complex feelings and mindscapes than the traditional pop-rock instruments – the fact that you can dance to it in a club doesn’t mean it can’t transmit a message (and a thrill) to the listener on many levels.”

 Saiz is a fan of the works of David Foster Wallace and Salvador Dalí.
 One of his side projects is Hal Incandenza, named after from the protagonist in Wallace's most famous novel, Infinite Jest.
 Producing under Hal, Saiz experiments in disco-house and experimental pop.
-It’s Saiz’ open-minded approach to influence and his background in sound design, working on TV shows, documentaries and commercials, that give his productions the rich cinematic moments and deep atmospherics that are often found.
+Saiz additionally has experience in sound design, working on TV shows, documentaries and commercials, including for Disney and Nickelodeon.
 As Saiz explains, “sound design is always a big factor in my music, I love to add sampled soundscapes to my music – it allows me to explore the visual and psychedelic aspects of electronic music that is so important to me.”